Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 For distribution channels of grocery, liquor and convenience stores in Iowa, the business recommendation I have for Jim Beam Brands are:

 1. For Whiskey products:
-The company should maintain current amount of investment in this category and generate as much as profit as possible.
-And use the capital in other area such as diversification of their production line.
+Maintain the current amount of investment in this category and generate as much profit as possible.
+And use the capital in other areas such as diversification in the production line.

 2. For Tequila:
-The company should invest more in this category and try to get as much as market share before the category market growth slow down.
+Invest more in this category and try to get as much market share before the category market growth slows down.

 3. For Brandy, Cocktails/ RTD, Cordials/ Liqueurs, Vodka, Rum and Gin:
-Unless there are some other strategic aim, the company should start to gradually divest from these markets and re-allocate the capital to other categories.
+Unless there are some other strategic aims, I recommend that Jim Beam Brands start to gradually divest from these markets and re-allocate the capital to other categories like Tequila.

-Especially Rum and Gin, as they have the least growth rate (near 0%) since 2012.
+Especially Rum and Gin, as they have had the least growth rate (near 0%) since 2012.

 ## Table of Contents
   - [About the Dataset](#about-the-dataset)